left-curve/left-curve/docs/entry-points.md

 # Entry points

-Each CWD smart contract presents several predefined Wasm export functions known as **entry points**.
+Each Grug smart contract presents several predefined Wasm export functions known as **entry points**.
 The state machine (also referred to as the **host**) executes or makes queries at contracts by calling these functions.
 Some of the entry points are mandatory, while the others are optional.
-The CWD standard library provides an `#[entry_point]` macro which helps defining entry points.
+The Grug standard library provides an `#[entry_point]` macro which helps defining entry points.

 This page lists all supported entry points, in _Rust pseudo-code_.

 ## Memory

-These two are automatically implemented by the cw-std library.
+These two are auto-implemented.
 They are used by the host to load data into the Wasm memory.
 The contract programmer should not try modifying them.

 ```rust
 #[no_mangle]